NeuroTechX/ntx_slack_archive/eegdata.md

  >Haha, if there is enough time, but likely not c00p3r  (We plan to start in June, probably won't be enough time)

+5/1/2017 8:01 PM

+ **aj** :

+ >can we start working on this sooner? i already started thinking about this like three weeks ago